mikeal/bytesish/README.md

 What `bytesish` does:

-* Returns an array buffer from any known binary type (*mostly* zero copy).
+* Returns a `DataView` from any known binary type (zero copy).
-* Creates an ArrayBuffer from a string with any encoding.
+* Creates a `DataView` from a string with any encoding.
-* Converts an ArrayBuffer to a string of any encoding.
+* Converts any type to a string of any encoding.
-* Converts an ArrayBuffer to an ideal native object (`Buffer` or `Uint8Array`).
+* Converts any to an ideal native object (`Buffer` or `Uint8Array`).
+* Provides utility functions for comparison, sorting, copying and slices any binary type or string.

-`bytesish` does not create a new Binary Type for basic accessing and manipulating of binary data, because you can just use `DataView` for that. `bytesish` tries to be a small piece of code that does not contribute any more than necessary to your bundle size.
+`bytesish` does not create a new Binary Type for accessing and manipulating binary data, because you can just use `DataView` for that. `bytesish` tries to be a small piece of code that does not contribute any more than necessary to your bundle size.
 It does this by containing only the binary operations you need that are difficult to